chettrick/stm32cubef4/Projects/STM32F429I-Discovery/Examples/UART/UART_TwoBoards_ComPolling/readme.txt

   - This example runs on STM32F429xx devices.

-  - This example has been tested with STMicroelectronics STM32F429I-Discovery RevB boards and can be easily tailored to any other supported device and development board.
+  - This example has been tested with STMicroelectronics STM32F429I-Discovery RevC boards and can be easily tailored to any other supported device and development board.

-  - STM32F429I-Discovery RevB set-up
+  - STM32F429I-Discovery RevC set-up
     - Connect a wire between 1st board PA09 pin (UART Tx) to 2nd board PA10 pin (UART Rx)
     - Connect a wire between 1st board PA10 pin (UART Rx) to 2nd board PA09 pin (UART Tx)